rimusz/deis-workflow-aws/README.md

 - deis - fetches the latest Workflow `deis` cli
 - helmc - fetches the latest [Helm Classic](https://github.com/helm/helm-classic) cli
 - cluster - shows Kubernetes cluster name

-Also if you rename/copy `postgres_settings.tpl` file to `postgres_settings`, then you can set [PostgreSQL](https://deis.com/docs/workflow/installing-workflow/configuring-postgres/) database to off-cluster.
-You can set the postgres database in Kubernetes cluster or use RDS one.

 What the [install](https://deis.com/docs/workflow/installing-workflow/) will do: